cfelde/cljs4excel/README.md

 v0.2.1:
 * Added "debug" REPL for running in browser outside Excel (repl-debug.html)
 * Added some flexibility on how get-binding-data, get-binding-details, set-binding-data! operate on arguments
+* Added a fill-binding-data! function that takes any sequence and fills it into the shape of a binding.

 ## Related links